1Adarsh-git/student-attendance-predictor/README.md

 **A beginner-friendly, end-to-end machine learning pipeline that predicts whether a student will attend a campus event using binary classification.**

-🚀 **Perfect for hackathons, tech events, and showcasing your ML skills!**

 ## 📋 Project Overview

 This project builds a complete ML pipeline to predict student event attendance based on: